tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### Instructor Notes

-* Today will be more relaxed, as the focus of the first day of the course is to simply familiarize students with each other as well as with the course itself, and ease them into the concept of FinTech.
+* Today will be more relaxed, as the focus of the first day of the course is to simply familiarise students with each other as well as with the course itself, and ease them into the concept of FinTech.

 * This is one of the few days where there will be dedicated time for instructors to connect with the students and get to know them.
 Take advantage of this time and use it to set the tone!
 Ask your students questions and break the ice.

 * Make sure your TAs have sufficient time to introduce themselves as well, as they will be major stakeholders when it comes to helping students progress through the course.

-* When reviewing the course requirements, be sure to emphasize that cheating or plagiarism of any kind is prohibited; engaging in this kind of behaviour can endanger student eligibility for certification upon graduation.
+* When reviewing the course requirements, be sure to emphasise that cheating or plagiarism of any kind is prohibited; engaging in this kind of behaviour can endanger student eligibility for certification upon graduation.

 * Let students know a student guide for each unit can be found in the corresponding unit's supplemental folder.
 Each guide has helpful links and FAQ's for the unit.
 The unit 1 student guide can be found [here.](../Supplemental/StudentGuide.md) If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.